taoteg/call-of-duty-2-docker-server/README.md

 I also strongly recommend reading the [best practices for writing dockerfiles](https://docs.docker.com/articles/dockerfile_best-practices/) for a better understanding and a cleaner writing of dockerfiles.

 **[Docker](https://www.docker.com/) is awesome**, give it a try ;-)

+## TODO list

+* Try to minimize the docker image using Scratch or Alpine instead of full featured OSs images (this implies to manually import all libraries and more) ;
+* Change `docker run` command to a more common way (only using daemon `-d` flag and `docker attach` later) ;
+* Find a way to handle server logs (in the container ? on the monted volume ?) ;
+* Use a script to auto-start the container (upstart or equivalent) instead of the docker`--restart=always` flag.